 - Carry out a PIA before undertaking a project or processing activity which poses a “high risk” to your privacy – high risk can include, but is not limited to, activities using information relating to health or race, or the implementation of a new IT system for storing and accessing your data

 - In carrying out a PIA, we will include a description of the processing activity, its purpose, an assessment of the need for the processing, a summary of the risks identified and the measures that it will take to reduce those risks, and details of any security measures that require to be taken to protect the personal data

-10.3 We will need to consult with the ICO in the event that a PIA identifies a high level of risk which cannot be reduced – the Data Protection Officer (“DPO”) will be responsible for such reporting, and where a high level of risk is identified by those carrying out the PIA they require to notify the DPO within five (5) working days
+14.3 We will consult with the ICO in the event that a PIA identifies a high level of risk which cannot be reduced – the DPO will be responsible for such reporting, and where a high level of risk is identified by those carrying out the PIA they will to notify the DPO within five (5) working days